Alleviating the stress of the climacteric period: Role of family

 Abstract

 Menopause, a natural cessation of menstruation marks an important milestone in the lives of women.
 Defined as “The permanent cessation of menses due to loss of ovarian follicular functions,” It is predicted that over 1.2 billion women will be peri or post-menopausal by 2030.
-Although not a mental illness, the hormonal shifts during menopause can trigger or exacerbate psychological symptoms like anxiety, depression, and mood swings in “Climacteric period.”
+(1) Although not a mental illness, the hormonal shifts during menopause can trigger or exacerbate psychological symptoms like anxiety, depression, and mood swings in “Climacteric period.”
 Asian women specifically are more likely to suffer from depression and irritability.
+(2) It can also affect social life like relationships, work performance, and self-esteem.

-As per X. Zhang et al spousal support for peri-menopausal women makes a significant positive effect on their Quality of Life.
+A systematic review by X. Zhang et al (3) concluded that spousal support for peri-menopausal women makes a significant positive effect on their Quality of Life.
+Understanding of menopause in males is lacking as per various surveys.
 Most husbands reported confusion regarding menopause and had mostly learned what they knew through their wives.
+Some also viewed menopause as a ‘disease’ or ‘excuse’.
 Husbands are most likely to recognize mood swings and sexual function changes, timely detection of which can reduce marital strain.
-As per Parish SJ. et al that their partner's menopause had a negative effect on their own lives with 56% reporting that menopause has negatively impacted their marital relationship.
+77% participants of 450 men surveyed by Parish SJ. et al (4) reported that their partner's menopause had a negative effect on their own lives with 56% reporting that menopause has negatively impacted their marital relationship.

 Downloads